LeeMere/ADS-Spring2024-Project4-MachineLearningFairness-Group7/doc/project4_desc.md

 Each week, we will give a tutorial in class and having live discussion and brainstorm sessions.
 The instruction team will join team discussions during class and online.

-- week 1 [Nov 4]: Introduction and project description.
+- week 1 [Mar 17]: Introduction and project description.
-- week 2 [Nov 11]: Introduction to Causal Inference; Q&A.
+- week 2 [Mar 24]: Introduction to Causal Inference; Q&A.
-- week 3 [Nov 18]: Discussion of assigned algorithms.
+- week 3 [Mar 31]: Discussion of assigned algorithms.

 #### Evaluation criteria